Premises History and Origins

 During the Second World War, the Hospital was well within the target area of the heavy bombing since it was surrounded by military establishments.
 A number of its buildings were damaged or destroyed, including the x-ray theatre, the East and West Wings, the Villa and the Cot Lift from the Bighi Jetty to the Hospital.
 In September 1970, Bighi Hospital had its doors shut for the last time.
 In 1977 the ex- Senglea Trade School occupied the East Wing and the Villa, while the other parts were occupied by a secondary school.

 In 1980 a new road complex was constructed passing from Kalkara through Villa Portelli’s gardens up through the Bighi site and down to Rinella.
 In 1984 the Villa was abandoned due to dangerous ceilings and the Trade School was moved to the West Wing.
 Other buildings in the Hospital complex, and the extensive gardens, were demolished or lost when the Housing estate to the south was built in the 1980’s.
-In 2010 the then government encouraged the transformation of the West Wing, Zymotic, Cot Lift, Chaplin’s House and Mental Ward into a national interaction Science Centre.
-Known as ESPLORA, the center is expected to open for the general public in 2016.
+In 2010 the then government encouraged the transformation of the West Wing, Zymotic, Cot Lift, Chaplain’s House and Mental Ward into a National Interactive Science Centre – ESPLORA.
+The centre was officially opened on 28th October 2016.
 The villa itself continues to house the offices of the Malta Council for Science and Technology since 2002.